silvia741/backend-subscriptionservice/README.md

 Only login and register do not need user authentication.
 The rest need a token authentication in header request.
 If you are not authenticated you will receive a forbidden status from server.

 The token has a fairly high lifetime, in a real situation it would not be like that.
+Also users are created with admin role, it would not be like that too in the real life.

 All microservices have in 'src/main/resources' his own postman collection of each rest call with parameters, headers, etc.